rbisdorff/Digraph3/docSphinx/tutorial.rst

    The office choice outranking digraph

-One may check that the outranking digraph *g* does not admit in fact a cyclic strict preference situation.
+One may check that the outranking digraph *g* does not admit in fact any cyclic strict preference situation.

 .. code-block:: pycon